Messi bows out with bolt from the blue - but can improving Barcelona persuade him to stay? | Goal.com

 Ronald Koeman has changed system, and his new 3-4-3 formation allowed them to match-up more fairly with PSG, as well as keep Mbappe largely under wraps.
 He, too, is growing as a coach as he aims to impress new club president, Joan Laporta.

 Will it be enough to persuade Messi to stay?
-His quick exit at full-time suggested that he did not want to dwell on the result in the public eye.
+His quick exit at full-time suggested that he did not want to be seen dwelling on the result in front of the watching world.